Mockea/Mockea/README.md

 <strong>Techstack: </strong>

-.NET with C#
+-.NET with C#

-Entity Framework
+-Entity Framework

-React with Vite & Typescript
+-React with Vite & Typescript

-Github Actions & Project
+-Github Actions & Project

-Azure Sql DB, Azure web app services & Azure static webpages
+-Azure Sql DB, Azure web app services & Azure static webpages

 <strong>Tools, Libraries & Languages:</strong>

-Figma & Excalidraw
+-Figma & Excalidraw

-HTML/CSS
+-HTML/CSS

-Some Context:
+<strong>Some Context:</strong>

 The aim of the website is to showcase our fullstack skills by making a full scale e-commcerce website.
 Currently no links are clickable.